dougdyson/js-blockchain/README.md

 # js-blockchain
 Super simple blockchain (simulating network consensus)

-* learn blockchain fundamentals
+[x] learn blockchain fundamentals
-* transaction flow
+[] transaction flow
-* ethereum vs blockchain vs cadence
+[] ethereum vs blockchain vs cadence
-* conduct experiments
+[] conduct experiments?

+## A Story of a Tool and a Rabbit Hole
+I use Quokka, which is an awesome inline real-time JS evaluation tool, allowing me see variable values right in the IDE in real time without having to console.log out.

+However, after some hours, I discovered Quokka updates use both Date.now() and Math.random()